CASFRI/CASFRI/conversion/README.md

 ## Bash
 * Scripts should be written in Bash so they are useable on clients Linux systems
-* Windows 10 Linux app should facilitate this
+* Success using Git Bash in the script folder (right click, Git Bash).
+* All paths made relative to the source folder.
-  * Use Notepad++ with Linux encoding to write scripts, then run scripts from Git Bash or from Windows 10 Ubuutu app.
+* Use Notepad++ with Linux encoding (edit > EOL Conversion > UNIX) to write scripts.
+* Could also use Ubuntu app in Windows 10.

 ## ogr2ogr
 * Download GDAL 1.11.4 from gisinternals.com.
 Download core installer and FileGDB plugin.